DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/bundle/README.md

 ## Pre-requisites

-1. Deploy the API Proxy to an Apigee organization
+1. Deploy the API Proxy into an Apigee organization + environment.

 ## Invoke it

 1. generate an example encrypted JWT
    ```